hemantsolo/Bug-Bounty-Dorks-And-Platforms/README.md

 Bug-Bounty-Dorks And Platforms
 ===================
-This are some Dorks and Platform to find the Bug Bounty Programs.
+Dorks and Platform to find the Bug Bounty Programs.

 ## Table of Contents